webcatalog/webcatalog-legacy/DEVELOPMENT.md

 # set up a symbolic link so that running appifier invokes your development version including your changes
 yarn link
 # after doing so (and not forgetting to build with `yarn build`)
-# you can runappifier with your test parameters
+# you can run appifier with your test parameters
 appifier <--your-awesome-new-flag>
 # To develop the template Electron app, run
 yarn electron-dev